HoiJean/djangoforbeginners-book/manuscript/ch1.md

 ## Conclusion

-Phew!
+hew!
 Nobody really likes configuring a local development environment but fortunately it's a one-time pain.
 We have now learned how to work with virtual environments and installed the latest version of Python and git.
-Everything is ready for our first Django app in **Chapter 2: Hello World app**.
+Everything is ready for our first Django app.